DOI-ONRR/blog-nrrd/src/pages/contacts/index.md

-Below are the categories I decided on based on the user journeys.
+Based on user journeys, I decided on the below categories and sub-categories.
 These categories would become selectable filters for users.

 * General
    * Contact Name